ahupp/unit-syntax/README.md

 If you're getting an unexpected result, try using `unit_syntax.enable_ipython(debug_transform=True)`.
 This will log the transformed python code to the console.

-## Should I use this?

-There are tradeoffs.
-When using unit-syntax as an interactive calculator the clarity of explicit units improves both readability and correctness.
-However, the new syntax also introduces _new_ opportunities for error if an expression is parsed in an unexpected way.
-Usually this is obvious when used interactively, but it's something to be aware of.

-`unit-syntax` cannot (currently) be used for standalone python scripts outside of IPython/Jupyter, but that's in principle possible through [meta_path import hooks](https://docs.python.org/3/reference/import.html#the-meta-path).

 ## Why?
 How?
+Are you sure this a good idea?

 I like using Python with [Jupyter Notebook](https://jupyter.org/) as a calculator for physical problems and often wish it had the clarity and type checking of explicit units.
 [Pint](https://pint.readthedocs.io/) is great, but its (necessary) verbosity makes it hard to see the underlying calculation that's going.
 Ultimately I want something that is as readable as what I'd write on paper using normal notation.

 `unit-syntax` is an IPython [custom input transformer](https://ipython.readthedocs.io/en/stable/config/inputtransforms.html) that rewrites expressions with units into calls to `pint.Quantity`.
 The parser is a lightly modified version of the Python grammar using the same parser generator ([pegen](https://github.com/we-like-parsers/pegen)) as Python itself.

+Should you use this?
+There are tradeoffs.
+When using unit-syntax as an interactive calculator the clarity of explicit units improves both readability and correctness.
+However, the new syntax also introduces _new_ opportunities for error if an expression is parsed in an unexpected way.
+Usually this is obvious when used interactively, but it's something to be aware of.

+`unit-syntax` cannot (currently) be used for standalone python scripts outside of IPython/Jupyter, but that's in principle possible through [meta_path import hooks](https://docs.python.org/3/reference/import.html#the-meta-path).

 ## Prior Art